driver1998/rpi3win10demos/README.md

 ## Contents
 For detailed information, check out README.md in the sub-directories.

+### hwmon
-- `hwmon` A simple tool to check system temperature, clock speeds and voltages, based on the RPIQ driver.
+A simple tool to check system temperature, clock speeds and voltages, based on the RPIQ driver.

-- `spi_oled` Display the Windows on Raspberry logo on a SSD1306 based 128x64 OLED display.
+### i2c1602
+Shows a digital clock on a 1602 character LCD, connected over I2C.

+### i2cdetect
-- `i2cdetect` Inspired from the Linux tool with the same name, which detects all devices on the I2C bus.
+Inspired from the Linux tool with the same name, which detects all devices on the I2C bus.

+### spi_oled
+Display the Windows on Raspberry logo on a SSD1306 based 128x64 OLED display.